univention/univention-corporate-server/doc/changelog/index.rst

   (:uv:bug:`55591`).

 * Rotate additional log files :file:`log.dcerpcd` and file:`log.rpcd_*` (:uv:bug:`55435`).

-* Renaming a share works again.
-This was broken in UCS 5.0-0 due to an error in the listener module writing the share configuration (:uv:bug:`55077`).

 * A segmentation fault in :program:`rpcd_spoolss` has been fixed.
 Adding printer drivers is possible again (:uv:bug:`55048`).